-Offering top ranked programs.
-For the third consecutive year, Hispanic Business Magazine ranked UTEP’s MBA program the #1 graduate business program for Hispanics in the U.S., and our graduate programs in Engineering were again ranked among the top ten, for the eighth year in a row.
+UTEP’s top-ranked programs.
+For the fourth consecutive year, Hispanic Business Magazine ranked UTEP’s MBA program the #1 graduate business program for Hispanics in the U.S., and, in engineering, Hispanic Business has ranked UTEP graduate programs #3 this year, after Georgia Tech and Purdue.

-UTEP ranks first nationally in the number of Hispanic graduates in both Nursing and Education.
-UTEP ranks second among all U.S. colleges and universities in the total number of degrees awarded to Hispanics.
+UTEP ranks first nationally in the number of Hispanic graduates in Mathematics and Statistics, Engineering, and Education, and third among all U.S. colleges and universities in the total number of bachelor’s degrees awarded to Hispanics in all academic disciplines.

-Serving as an economic force.
-UTEP is the 6th largest employer in El Paso with more than $441 million in expenditures in 2012-2013.
-As one of the major economic engines in the Paso del Norte region, UTEP adds $1.3 billion annually in business volume and students donated more than 466,500 hours of community service, an equivalent of $10.2 million in 2012-2013.
+UTEP serves as an economic force.
+UTEP is the 5th largest employer in El Paso with more than $418 million in expenditures in 2012-2013.
+As one of the major economic engines in the Paso del Norte region, UTEP adds $1.3 billion annually in business volume to the region’s economy, and UTEP students donated more than 560,581 hours of community service, an equivalent of $13.1 million, in 2012-2013.

 Our geographic location, on the border of the United States and Mexico, makes UTEP distinctive.
 UTEP students live and study in the world’s largest bi-national metropolitan area, unlike any other university setting.
-Despite recent problems in neighboring Juarez, El Paso consistently ranks as one of the safest cities of its size in the U.S.
+In addition to its border setting and beautiful mountainous terrain, El Paso consistently ranks as one of the safest cities of its size in the U.S.